 PN students who do not pass the final ATI comprehensive predictor exam with a percentage of 94% or higher on the Predicted Probability of Passing NCLEX-PN on the First Attempt will not be permitted to sit for the NCLEX-PN.
-These students will be required to attend an NCLEX review course approved by PCCTI.
+Students must also complete the focus reviews for the comprehensive predictor (ATI remediation) along with any other review & remediation provided by Verve College.
+These students will have to submit focus reviews within 72 hours.
+Focus reviews must be graded and approved by the instructor to be considered as complete.
+These students will be required to attend an NCLEX review course approved by Verve College.
 The NCLEX Review course must be completed within 6 weeks from the date of the Exit Exam.
-The student must submit a certificate of completion for the review before they will be able to retake ATI Exit the second time.
+The student must submit a certificate of completion for the review before they will be able to retake ATI Exit Exam the second time.